waveofmymind/waveofmymind/README.md

 ### 🌊 waveofmymind
-> More worthwhile, With a heart that always moves forward
+> More worthwhile, With the mind to always move forward

 - I am currently working on **broadening my horizons**.
   - studying - JAVA, Spring, Spring Boot, MySQL, JPA.